 HSP provides free access to a variety of online tools for researchers who visit our library at 1300 Locust Street, Philadelphia, PA.

 Visitors can access these subscription-based sites using the public service terminals in the Reference Room and Reading Room, or through their personal computers.
-For more help accessing any of these sites for free while in the library, drop by the Reference Desk and speak to one of our staff.
+You can find more information about each database, as well as links, below.

 HSP's public service terminals also include links to dozens of free research tools, including Philadelphia city directories, immigration resources, and much more.